hyperledger/fabric/docs/source/chaincode_lifecycle.md

 ## Upgrade a chaincode

 You can upgrade a chaincode using the same Fabric lifecycle process as you used to install and start the chaincode.
-You can upgrade the chaincode binaries, or only update the chaincode policies.
+You can upgrade the chaincode binaries, update the chaincode definition policies, or upgrade both at the same time.

+Ledger state is not version specific, state that was created prior to the chaincode upgrade will continue to exist and can be used seamlessly in an upgraded chaincode.
+You can modify state data definitions as part of a chaincode upgrade, as long as the upgraded chaincode can tolerate the original data definition and the upgraded data definition.
+For example, if your state data is JSON based, you can add an optional JSON field in an upgraded chaincode.
+The optional field will not be present in existing state data, but the next time the upgraded chaincode reads and re-writes this state, the optional field can be set.

 Follow these steps to upgrade a chaincode:

 1. **Repackage the chaincode:** You only need to complete this step if you are upgrading the chaincode binaries.